 Boy with double-hand transplant wants to play football

-It's been just over a year since 9-year-old Zion Harvey received a double-hand transplant, and now, what he really wants to do is play football.
+It's been just over a year since 9-year-old Zion Harvey received a double-hand transplant.
+Now, what he really wants to do is play football.

-"I feel happy about my new hands, and I don't feel different.
-I like now that I can throw a football further than when I didn't have hands," he said during a briefing at Children's Hospital of Philadelphia, where he underwent the 10-hour surgery in July 2015.
+"I feel happy about my new hands.
+And I don't feel different.
+I like now that I can throw a football further than when I didn't have hands," he said during a briefing at Children's Hospital of Philadelphia.
 His mother, doctor and physical therapists joined him.

-The nation's youngest hand transplant patient has been going through extensive rehab to learn how to use his new hands.
-He lost them and his feet to amputation seven years ago after suffering a serious infection, and has leg prosthetics that allow him to walk.
+The nation's youngest hand transplant patient has been going through extensive rehab.
+He has been learning how to use his new hands.
+He lost them and his feet to amputation seven years ago.
+He had suffered through a serious infection.
+Now he has leg prosthetics that allow him to walk.

-In August, the suburban Baltimore boy showed off his new abilities by throwing out the first pitch at an Orioles game.
+In August, the suburban Baltimore boy showed off his new abilities.
+He threw out the first pitch at an Orioles game.

-Dr. Scott Levin, team leader of Zion's surgery, said Zion coped with the surgery better than many adults handle simpler procedures.
+Dr. Scott Levin is the team leader of Zion's surgery.
+He said Zion coped with the surgery better than many adults handle simpler procedures.

 Zion said his wisdom comes "from the two most amazing people: my mom, and my grandmom," warning his mom: "Don't start tearing up."

-Twenty-eight people in the U.S. have had hand transplants, and 11 had both hands replaced, according to the United Network for Organ Sharing, while worldwide, close to 100 people have had hand or arm transplants.
+Twenty-eight people in the U.S. have had hand transplants.
+Eleven had both hands replaced.
+That is according to the United Network for Organ Sharing.
+Worldwide, close to 100 people have had hand or arm transplants.

-Zion told reporters his mom won't let him try out for football, and tried to counter her argument that it's too dangerous by pointing out he'd be playing against little kids, not professionals, and she told him they would discuss it later.
+Zion told reporters his mom will not let him try out for football.
+He has tried to counter her argument that it's too dangerous by pointing out he'd be playing against little kids, not professionals.
+She told him they would discuss it later.